mattcottrell/DMA-5000-M-Controler/README.md

 CompletedCellarWork.xojo_binary_project

-This is source code is for a Xojo web app that works in the brewery cellar can use to update cellar log data from a mobile phone.
+This is source code for a Xojo web app that workers in the brewery cellar can use to update cellar log data from a mobile phone.